Focus

 Biography

-To support her research goals, Dr. Agarwal has been funded by the FIU-RCMI (U54) Pilot Grant, the Social Security Administration, Analyzing Relationships between Disability, Rehabilitation, and Work (ARDRAW) Small Grant Program and the Florida Center for Students with Unique Abilities (FCSUA).
-She has been recognized by the Health Resources and Services Administration’s (HRSA) Division of MCH Workforce Development (DMCHWD) for her work on autism and is also an active member of the American Public Health Association where she has held several leadership roles.
-Dr. Agarwal has mentored several undergraduate, and graduate-level students at and outside of FIU, and is dedicated to supporting the development of students and researchers interested in maternal and child health.
+To support her research, Dr. Agarwal has received funding from the FIU-RCMI (NIH-U54) Pilot Grant, the Social Security Administration’s ARDRAW Small Grant Program, and the Florida Center for Students with Unique Abilities (FCSUA).
+She has been recognized by the Health Resources and Services Administration’s Division of MCH Workforce Development for her contributions to autism-related studies.
+Dr. Agarwal is also an active member of the American Public Health Association, where she has held multiple leadership roles.
+She has mentored numerous undergraduate and graduate students at FIU and beyond, and remains committed to guiding those interested in the field of maternal and child health.

 Education